belingud/yaicli/README.md

 ### 🔌 Universal LLM Compatibility

 - **OpenAI-Compatible**: Works with any OpenAI-compatible API endpoint
-- **Multi-Provider Support**: Easy configuration for Claude, Gemini, Cohere, etc.
-- **Custom Response Parsing**: Extract exactly what you need with jmespath
+- **Multi-Provider Support**: Using litellm to support all major LLM providers

 ### 💻 Enhanced Terminal Experience